Consent-based, LGBQ/T inclusive, pleasure-positive sex education for all.

 What I do in the world

 Awesome sex ed means having conversations with students about what they're actually experiencing.
-My classes for young people go beyond just the birds, the bees, and STIs; we talk about bodies, protection, communication, relationships, sexual health, gender, identity, and decision-making.
-Through activities, games, and lively discussion, I arm my students with the knowledge and skills to make empowering, safe, healthy sexual decisions.
-Click here to bring me into your classroom!
+My classes for young people go beyond just the birds, the bees, and STIs; we talk about bodies, protection, communication, empathy, relationships, sexual health, gender, identity, decision-making, and much more.
+Through activities, games, and lively discussion, I arm middle- and high-school students with the knowledge and skills to make empowering, safe, healthy sexual decisions.
+Get in touch to bring me to your classroom!

 Kids aren't the only ones who can benefit from learning a little more learning about sex and relationships!
-Based in Pawtucket, RI, the CSPH brings culturally inclusive, medically accurate, pleasure-informed adult sex education to colleges and universities across the country.
+Based in Pawtucket, RI, CSPH educators brings culturally inclusive, medically accurate, pleasure-informed adult sex education to colleges and universities across the country through the Study Sex College Tour.
 We also provide strengths-based sex therapy on a sliding scale, community-based workshops, and critical professional development for folks in the sexuality field.
-If you're passionate about reducing sexual shame, challenging misinformation, and engaging in sex-positive, intersectional advocacy, check out what the CSPH can do for you.
+If you're passionate about reducing sexual shame, challenging misinformation, and engaging in sex-positive, intersectional advocacy, check out what the CSPH can do for you!

 Empathy: The state of having curiosity about, and nonjudgmental engagement with, someone else’s emotional world.

-Tea and Empathy, created by Kate McCombs, is a workshop that invites folks to explore what empathy means, practice empathic communication, and receive genuine empathy.
+Tea & Empathy, created by the lovely and brilliant Kate McCombs, is a workshop that invites folks to explore what empathy means, practice empathic communication, and receive genuine empathy.
 In two short hours, we'll have discussions on mindfulness, self-care, what empathy is and isn't, and how to practice empathic communication as a parent, coworker, friend, and partner.

-As Kate says, "Tea and Empathy events are designed to help you feel more empathized with so you have the bandwidth to be more empathetic to others.
+As Kate says, "Tea & Empathy events are designed to help you feel more empathized with so you have the bandwidth to be more empathetic to others.
 You get your own cup refilled so you can help fill others’ cups."
-Learn more, and contact me to talk about bringing Tea and Empathy to your group!
+Learn more, and contact me to talk about bringing Tea & Empathy to your group!

 (Via The CSPH) A vulva is the amazingly diverse external genital anatomy of folks who are usually AFAB (Assigned Female At Birth).
 Vulvas (or vulvae) are commonly confused with, conflated with, and/or referred to as vaginas.
 A person’s vagina is the internal canal connecting their uterus to their vulva; it’s where a baby would pass through during a vaginal birth, and where fingers/a penis/a sex toy might fit during sex.
 But that’s not what we’re here to talk about...